cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### Aren't there other things out there that solve this?
 There is a lot of awesome, open-source technology on the market that can commit to making a change in the world.
 Most of the technology we use is not something we invented (although the code itself is written from scratch!).
 They are technologies that have existed previously and are awesome at doing what they do.
 Our software is a combination of existing technologies, protocols and our own work that has arisen from this.
 It is specifically targeted at fixing what is broken.

-### How are users/developers/others benefit from using such a system in comparison to Google, etc?
+### How are users/developers/others benefit from using such a system in comparison to google, etc?
 <img src="https://i.postimg.cc/7hX2GbQC/cyber.png" />

 ### Why do you need consensus within Cyber?